bobbyroach/husksheet-microsoft-excel-clone/README.md

 Ability to save, delete, create, and edit spreadsheets, where changes are saved in a MongoDB database.

 Spreadsheets support basic cell functions, including SUM, MIN, MAX, etc... of the format =SUM($A1:$A5), where the cell with this function would display the sum of cells A1 to A5.
+This also supports nested functions.

 All files have over 95% test coverage